Matthew Perry’s Health Before Death: His Addiction Journey, Surgeries & More

 Keep reading to learn more about his drug and alcohol abuse, his recovery journey, and how he was doing before his death.

-It was not until 2002, that he spoke to The New York Times about his struggle and admitted he needed help.
+It was not until 2002 when Perry spoke to The New York Times about his struggle and admitted that he needed help.

 ”I had this odd rule that I would never drink on a set,” the 17 Again star said.
 “But I went to work in extreme cases of hangover.
 It’s so horrible to feel that way and have to work and be funny on top of that.”